GluuFederation/tutorials/cedarling/react/react-cedarling-rbac-integration-authorization.md

-# React RBAC authorization with the Cedarling integration
+# From RBAC to TBAC: Modernizing Authz in React Browser Apps

 ![react-cedadrling-1](https://github.com/user-attachments/assets/dc17bb1e-0369-43e2-8e9e-e9f8724b4cd9)

-This guide demonstrates how to implement **Role-Based Access Control (RBAC)** policy-based authorization in React applications using [the Janssen Project Cedarling](https://docs.jans.io/v1.5.0/cedarling/cedarling-overview/).
+This guide demonstrates how to implement **Role-Based Access Control (RBAC)** policy-based authorization in React applications using [the Janssen Project Cedarling](https://docs.jans.io/head/cedarling/cedarling-overview/).

 We'll walk through setting up the integration with a practical example involving multiple roles and conditional policies.
 You'll learn how to: